Strobesstrobes

 ffuf -w params.txt -u "https://target/redirect?FUZZ=%0d%0aX-Injected:yes"

-Watch redirect (Location), cookie, and any reflected custom headers.
 If your injected header or body shows up in the raw response, it is confirmed.
-This is WSTG-INPV-15 and belongs in your penetration testing test cases.
+This is WSTG-INPV-15 and belongs in your penetration testing test cases as an explicit line item.

 What can an attacker do with CRLF injection?

-CRLF injection is rarely the end goal; it is a primitive that unlocks several higher-impact attacks depending on what you can inject.
-The severity ranges from log noise to full response control.
+CRLF injection is rarely the end goal; it is a primitive that enables several higher-impact attacks depending on what you can inject.
+The severity ranges from log noise to full cross-user response control.

 • HTTP response splitting: inject a full second response, leading to web cache poisoning that serves your content to other users.